Chart Color Schemes

 Yarram is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Yarram's cultural diversity was found to be below average, with 88.5% of its population being citizens born in Australia speaking English only at home.
+Yarram had a lower than average cultural diversity, with 88.5% being citizens born in Australia speaking English only at home.
 Christianity was the predominant religion, comprising 47.6%.
-The most notable overrepresentation was in Other, at 0.7%, compared to 0.6% regionally.
+Other religions were underrepresented at 0.7%, compared to 0.6% regionally.

 Frequently Asked Questions - Diversity